Anne Yeats: Painting career

 She chose to move towards painting full-time beginning a brief study at the Dublin Metropolitan School of Art in 1941.
 She experimented with watercolour and wax.
 She had a touching naive expressionist style and was interested in representing domestic humanity.
 She designed many of the covers for the books of Irish-language publisher Sáirséal agus Dill over a twenty-year period from 1958.
 She did illustrations for books by Denis Devlin, Thomas Kinsella and Louis MacNeice, and worked with many young designers, such as Louis LeBrocquy.

 She revived the Cuala Press in 1969.
 In 1986, she donated documents concerning the Cuala Press to Trinity College Dublin.

-Death and legacy
+Legacy

 The Royal Hibernian Academy held a retrospective of her work in 1995, as did the National Gallery of Ireland in 2002.
 She donated her collection of Jack B. Yeats' sketchbooks to the National Gallery of Ireland, leading to the creation of the Yeats Museum within the gallery.
 Her brother, Michael, in turn, donated her sketchbooks to the museum.